alexandergall/bf-sde-nixpkgs/README.md

 versions can now be accessed through the attribute `bf-sde` of the `pkgs` set.

+ASIC mode is automatically selected when the platform is anything other than "model";

 The object `pkgs.bf-sde` is itself an attribute set whose attributes are the version numbers of all available SDE versions in the form `v<major>_<minor>_<patch>` and an attribute `latest` which is an alias